JAMB 2025 UTME/DE Registration Form Instructions and Guidelines

 1. REGISTRATION PERIOD FOR UTME ONLY (Candidates are to have valid and functional personal e-mail address before commencing the process)

 i.
-The period of registration for UTME candidates, including those from Foreign Countries, is from Monday, 15th January 2024, to Monday, 26th February 2024.
+The period of registration for UTME candidates, including those from Foreign Countries, is from Monday, 3rd February 2025, to Saturday, 8th March 2025.

 ii.
-E-PIN vending for UTME begins on Monday, 8th January 2024 and ends on Saturday, 24th February 2024, while registration closes on Monday, 26th February 2024.
+E-PIN vending for UTME begins on Monday, 3rd February 2025 and ends on Wednesday, 5th March 2025, while registration closes on Saturday, 8th March 2025.

 2. REGISTRATION PERIOD FOR DIRECT ENTRY ONLY (Candidates are to have valid and functional personal e-mail address before commencing the process)